hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

  cat /dev/mtd1 > uboot_config
 ```

-Copy the dumped firmware via TFTP to you VM or Windows machine with this commnad:
+Copy the dumped firmware via TFTP to you VM or Windows machine with this command:

 ```sh
 tftp -l uboot_config -r uboot_config -p 192.168.1.X (where X is the IP of your PC)
 ```

-Delete dump
+Delete dump:

 ```sh
  rm uboot_config